-This site has been established for applicant and enrolled laboratories in the Energy Efficient Lighting (EEL) Laboratory Accreditation Program (LAP).
+This site has been established for applicant and enrolled laboratories in the Energy Efficient Lighting Products (EEL) Laboratory Accreditation Program (LAP).
 On this site you will find important program information and links to documents required for successful participation in the program.

-The Energy Efficient Lighting (EEL) Laboratory Accreditation Program (LAP) was established by the National Voluntary Laboratory Accreditation Program (NVLAP) in 1991 at the request of the National Electrical Manufacturers Association (NEMA) to accredit laboratories that perform certain types of lamp and luminaire testing.
+The Energy Efficient Lighting Products (EEL) Laboratory Accreditation Program (LAP) was established by the National Voluntary Laboratory Accreditation Program (NVLAP) in 1991 at the request of the National Electrical Manufacturers Association (NEMA) to accredit laboratories that perform certain types of lamp and luminaire testing.
 The program has evolved to support EPA ENERGY STAR® and Department of Energy (DoE) lighting efficiency programs.
 NVLAP is recognized by the EPA as an ENERGY STAR® testing laboratory accrediting body (AB) and by DoE as a CALiPER accrediting body.

 For information on the requirements of accreditation see NIST Handbook 150 which contains the general requirements for accreditation of laboratories.
 In addition, NIST Handbook 150-1 contains specific requirements for energy efficient lighting laboratories.